ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

     // Existing logic for validating the move
 }
 ```

-It makes the reason of the exception cleared.
-Is Valid Move should not accept out of range arguments.
+It makes the reason of the exception clearer.
+IsValidMove should not accept out of range arguments.

 In our case, we've chosen to ignore that to avoid this extra check as we didn't care as much about perfect error handling and we wanted to avoid extra code.
 This shows an interesting bahavior by Copilot where it won't do exactly what you want but will instead suggest changes to improve your code quality.

 ### Testing the Queen

 When asking to test the Queen, the tests will differ depending whether you have the Pawn tests tab open in your editor.
-Show both examples to the class.
+As the presenter, you will show both examples to the class.
 You'll get better tests with the Pawn tests tab open.
 You have to convey to the class that the more and more tests you write, the more and more you get efficient with Copilot as it has examples it's basing itself on.

-For the get go, you will be able to have it generate at least 4 test cases, but  you'll see that some might be missing.
+From the get go, you will be able to have it generate at least 4 test cases, but you'll see that some might be missing.
 See if it generates unit tests where it tries to jump over the opponent pieces or it's own color's pieces to capture an opponent piece.

 If you ask copilot `Create a new test case, but we are checking if it moves out of bounds.
 We have a similar test case for another piece called "IsValidMove_WhenPawnMovesOutOfBoard_ThenThrowsException"`, it will still generate a unit test that uses `ArgumentOutOfRangeException` instead of `IndexOutOfRangeException`.

 Use different models and make sure to include the Pawns' unit tests file.
-Switch to Claude 3.5 and then to o1-review and use the same prompt.
+Switch to **Claude 3.5** and then to **o1-preview** and use the same prompt.
 You'll notice that the other models might use `IndexOutOfRangeException`.
-This helps the class understand that they can laverage the different models to get what they want if some models are inferior.
+This helps the class understand that they can laverage the different models to get what they want if some models are inferior at a certain task.

+**NOTE:** If you are using Ryder, the current JetBrains GitHub Copilot Plugin doesn't allow to change the model.
+It hasn't been updated yet.

-With this specific prompt Claude 3.5 generated:
+With this specific prompt, Claude 3.5 generated:

 ```csharp
 [Fact]